AfolabiOlajide/Bootstrap-cheat-sheet/README.md

 Feel free to clone the repo and veiw the files anytime you like.

 > For both those who are new to **Bootstrap** and those that already has experience in the framework.
+> Make sure to also read the instructions in the Easy Access.text file.

+## Easy Access.txt file
+The Easy Access.txt contains information for easy access to the cheat sheet e.g: like different sections and where there line starts and ends.